algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 This speeds up the `sum` query by more than 10x and the `add` query by up to 4x compared to the Fenwick tree:

 ![](../img/segtree-simd.svg)

-Expectedly, when we increase the node size, the update time also increases, as we need to fetch more cache lines and process them, but the `sum` query time decreases, as the size of the tree becomes smaller.
+Unlike [S-trees](../s-tree), the block size can be easily changed in this implementation (by literally changing one character).
+Expectedly, when we increase it, the update time also increases as we need to fetch more cache lines and process them, but the `sum` query time decreases as the height of the tree becomes smaller:

-Unlike [S-trees](../s-tree), you can easily change block size:

 ![](../img/segtree-simd-others.svg)

-There are similar considerations to [S+ trees](../s-tree/#modifications-and-further-optimizations) in that the ideal layout (the node sizes on each layer) may depend on the use case.
+Similar to the [S+ trees](../s-tree/#modifications-and-further-optimizations), the optimal memory layout probably has non-uniform block sizes, depending on the problem size and the distribution of queries, but we are not going to explore this idea and just leave the optimization here.

 <!-- Wide Fenwick trees make little sense.
 The speed of Fenwick trees comes from rapidly iterating over just the elements we need. -->

-### Comparison
+### Comparisons

-This is significantly faster compared to the popular segment tree implementations:
+Wide segment trees are significantly faster compared to other popular segment tree implementations:

 ![](../img/segtree-popular.svg)

-It makes sense to look at the relative speedup:
+The relative speedup is in the orders of magnitude:

 ![](../img/segtree-popular-relative.svg)

-The wide segment tree is up to 200 and 40 times faster than the pointer-based segment tree for the prefix sum and update queries respectively, although for sufficiently large arrays, memory efficiency becomes the only concern, and this speedup goes down to 60 and 15 respectively.
+Compared to the original pointer-based implementation, the wide segment tree is up to 200 and 40 times faster for the prefix sum and update queries respectively, although for sufficiently large arrays, both implementations become only memory-bound, and this speedup goes down to around 60 and 15 respectively.

 <!--